 Medical Treatment and Family Law in Australia

 It has been two decades since an infamous study was released that linked vaccines to autism.
 It has since been debunked, and a large majority of Australians strongly support vaccines, particularly for school-aged children.
-But there have been cases in Australia where divorce parents haven’t been able to agree to whether to have their children vaccinated.
+But there have been cases in Australia where divorced parents haven’t been able to agree to whether to have their children vaccinated.
 In this situation, a judge must eventually decide on what medical treatment the children will receive.

 In Duke-Randall & Randall, the case involved a divorced couple with opposing views on vaccination.
 The father wanted the children to be vaccinated.
 The mother opposed the children being vaccinated.